bahiirwa/years-since/readme.md

 You can raise lots of [issues](https://github.com/bahiirwa/years-since/) here and also make some [Pull Requests through github](https://github.com/bahiirwa/years-since/)

 ## Upgrade Notice

+### 1.3.5
+- Fix: Breaking change HTML Default argument paragraph `html` attribute as "p" for the shortcode output.

 ### 1.3.4
 - Fix: Restore minus text format for the calculations.